MSNBC, NBC News eerily silent as controversy builds over star Joy Reid's pre-fame blog

 Bernstein followed up, noting that it’s “crazy and downright irresponsible” that MSNBC won’t address Reid’s old blog.

 Lack insisted on keeping the review in-house, and his NBCUniversal peers eventually deemed NBC News management completely oblivious to Lauer’s behavior.
-NBC News has also stayed mostly quiet regarding why its didn’t publish Ronan Farrow’s reporting on Harvey Weinstein that went on to win a Pulitzer Prize and help launch the #MeToo movement.
+NBC News has also stayed mostly quiet regarding why its didn’t publish Ronan Farrow’s reporting on Harvey Weinstein that went on to win a Pulitzer Prize at The New Yorker and help launch the #MeToo movement.

 TV news blogger Scott Jones asked on Wednesday if it’s finally “time for MSNBC to pull the plug” on Reid.

-“Maybe, it's time [for] MSNBC to wake up and realize that Joy Reed is not the person she is playing on TV,” Jones added.
+“Maybe, it's time [for] MSNBC to wake up and realize that Joy Reid is not the person she is playing on TV,” Jones added.

 Fox News senior judicial analyst Judge Andrew Napolitano said the MSNBC host “could be in very serious trouble” if she made up the story about hackers planting the anti-gay blog posts resulting in an FBI investigation.
 Reid could even be charged with obstruction of justice for “diverting the FBI’s attention from real crimefighting to fighting a phantom crime,” Napolitano said.